-Pass a Clean Air Ordinance, which will strengthen emissions standards for both Wheelabrator and Curtis Bay Energy.
+Pass the Baltimore Clean Air Act, which will strengthen emissions standards for both Wheelabrator and Curtis Bay Energy.
 This also will require continuous monitoring of major pollutants, and installation of up-to-date pollution controls.

-Here is our page with more information about the Clean Air Ordinance.
+Here is our page with more information about the Baltimore Clean Air Act.